MrCipher691/Project-Based-Learning/README.md

 </p>

 Create a user defined package “pkg_Stack” where the interface is stored.
 The other two complete classes will need to import the package ‘pkg_Stack’ and then use it.

+## Assignment 7

+### Part 1 - PBL_7_1.java

+A rational number is a number in the form of a/b where a and b are integers and b != 0.
+Rational numbers can be added, subtracted, multiplied, and divided.
+Write a Java application that will be able to add, subtract, multiply, divide, compare, convert to floating point, and find absolute value for rational numbers.

+Your program should be written in Object Oriented Programming style.
+The program should accept two rational numbers from the user using any method and output results of operations to console.
+Your program should solve operations efficiently and be able to recover from bad inputs.
+Use exception handling mechanism so as not to crash the program.

+Example Inputs:

+1234 / 5678 and 8765 / 4321

+0 / 1 and 34 / 675

+apple / 23   and  23 / 0

+### Part 2 - PBL_7_2.java

+Program to find the factorial of ‘n’ integers (as command line arguments CLA).
+Write your own exception “MyExcep” to validate integer values to be in certain range.

+Sample call: java ExceptionDemo 8 – 6 14 abcd 5

+Static main method invokes another method “factorial()”

+CLA which are strings but interpreted as integer values.

+The user-defined exception class MyExcep should have proper constructors / overridden toString() method to display exception message along with the wrong input number that had generated the exception.

+NumberFormatException and Your Exception class MyExcep( n<0 and n>12 )

+## Assignment 8 - PBL_8.java

+Create a Java Program for MySQL database connectivity.
+Perform following operations

+Create a table Employee with fields empno (int),ename(string),department(string) ,job(string) and salary(float).

+Add five employees to the Employee table at the time of table creation

+* EMPNO:8369, Ename:Smith, job:Manager, department:IT,Sal:80000.00

+* EMPNO:8654, Ename:Momin, job:Salesman, department:Sales ,Sal:12050.00

+* EMPNO:8839, Ename: Amir, department: Sales, job: President ,Sal:150000.00

+* EMPNO:8934, Ename:Mita, department:HR ,job:Clerk, Sal:23000.00

+* EMPNO:8900, Ename:Jatin, department:HR job:Clerk, Sal:25050.00

+Add new employee using Java program.

+Display all employees.

+Search a particular employee by using Name.

+Update employee salary using empno.

+Delete employee using empno.

+Exit

+<b>Empno will be PRIMARY KEY</b>